-- Share preliminary scoping decision from BPC - Seek input on engagement preferences, content and methods for Tribal Resources Section - Dig into readily available information on the geographic scope of the proposed alternatives to: - 1.
+- Share preliminary scoping decision from BPC - Dig into readily available information on the geographic scope of the proposed alternatives to: - 1.
 Inform method of analysis for EIS - 2.
 Develop a shared understanding of the alternatives area.
-Share local knowledge to support effective analysis. - Announce upcoming workshops
+Share local knowledge to support effective analysis. - Announce upcoming workshop